 A stylish newwine bar on The Strip offers savory small plates and global wines

-In December 2010, Steve Wynn and restaurant impresario Michael Morton opened La Cave Wine and Food Hideaway, nestled inside Wynn Las Vegas.
+In December 2010, La Cave Wine and Food Hideaway was introduced inside Wynn Las Vegas.
 Inspired by the Latin phrase “in vino veritas” (in wine there is truth), La Cave offers an escape where guests can enjoy a modern American small plates-menu from Executive Chef William DeMarco.
 Global wines were selected by Rober Wright, La Cave wine director.

 The wines at La Cave will surprise and please connoisseurs and novices alike.
 Guests can sample 50 wines by the glass, arranged in tasting flights or from the enomatic machine in two, four, and six ounce pours.

 “La Cave’s wine list offers a variety of wines that encourage guests to approach wine from a fresh perspective and explore new varietals,” Wright says.